valory-xyz/open-autonomy/docs/package_publishing.md

 ## Running a service

 Every piece is in place now.
 The only remaining thing is actually spinning up the service.
-Node operators run their instances using the ```autonomy``` CLI, the agents form a network and the service is established.
-This service can be monetized and the revenue generated from the service users will be distributed among the component creators, service owners, node operators and the onchan protocol itself.
+Agent operators run their instances using the ```autonomy``` CLI, the agents form a network and the service is established.
+This service can be monetized and the revenue generated from the service users will be distributed among the component creators, service owners, node operators and the onchain protocol itself, as specified by the service owner.

 <figure markdown>
 ![](./images/run_service.svg)